 But is an axle seal leak dangerous?
 Axle seal leak is dangerous because it can cause diff or tranny overheating, transmission slippage, and eventually cause catastrophic damages to the internal differential or transmission parts.

-How to fix axle seal leak
+How to fix an axle seal leak

 We have seen the common causes of bad axle seal leaks.
 Aside from improper axle or seal installation, your axle seal has likely achieved its sealing function for a long time.
 To fix axle seal leaks, you have to track the root cause and proffer a solution.